danielmorell/se_bot_checker/README.md

     user_agent = 'android.*googlebot'
 ```

 Both the desktop and mobile versions of Googlebot use the same domains for the reverse/forward DNS validation.
+This
-This means we can simply extend `GoogleBot`.
+means we can simply extend `GoogleBot`.
 This is the recommended approach when possible.

+### `Bot` API

+This class is the core of SE Bot Checker.
+It handles the validation process.
+New bot definitions should subclass this
+class.

+A single bot class can be instantiated once and called many times.
+The allows
+base settings to be configured and multiple IP and user agent pairs to be
+validated simply.

+**`Bot.name`:** `str` This is the name the bot will return if it validates to `True`.

+**`Bot.ips`:** `iterable` A list of known valid IPs.

+**`Bot.domains`:** `iterable` A list of known valid domains.
+This is used to validate the results of the reverse
+DNS lookup.
+An exact match or a super domain of the DNS lookup results is considered a positive match.

+**`Bot.user_agent`:** `str` A substring or RegEx pattern to use to validate the request user agent.
+For the best
+performance and compatibility request user agent string are changed to lowercase prior to matching. the `user_agent`
+string should be lower case.
+If you need to validate upper or mixed case user agents you can override the
+`Bot.valid_user_agent()` method.

+**`Bot.use_regex`:** `bool` Whether the user agent validation should use substring or regex matching.
+If
+`user_agent` is just a string and not a RegEx pattern this should be `False`.
+It slightly faster.
+Defaults to `False`.

 ## Contributors